 - Nudity is provocative and gets attention.
 So does profanity (Amanda Fucking Palmer, like Martin Atkins, likes to use the word fuck a lot).
 It implies an honesty and anti-authoritarian vibe that many people find attractive.
 Palmer does the nude thing a lot.
 Is it a feminist statement or simply pandering to baser male (or female) voyeurism?
 You decide.

-- Closely collaborating with an already established artist in another completely difference genre is brilliant (Neil Gaiman) because a) you can cross-promote to both audiences, automatically doubling each artist’s potential reach and b) it adds significant creative value to the consumer experience.
+- Closely collaborating with an already established artist in another completely different genre is brilliant (Neil Gaiman) because a) you can cross-promote to both audiences, automatically doubling each artist’s potential reach and b) it adds significant creative value to the consumer experience.
 Palmer and Gaiman collaborated in 2009 to create one of the first multimedia releases (book and album), and have gone on to collaborate even more closely by getting married in 2011.
 The fact that he is British and she is American gives them cross-marketing opportunities geographically as well as by genre.

 - Hard work, energy persistence and vision is everything.
-Read this article about Amanda Palmer and you realize she has had a vision for her art for years, and an incredible work ethic.
+Read this article about Amanda Palmer and you realize Palmer has had a vision for her art for years, as well as an incredible work ethic.

 - Being a social media fiend makes communicating with fans more personal.
 Follow her on her blog or Twitter, and you will see what I mean.

 - You are an entertainer first, and live performance is everything.
 Being a great studio artist isn’t enough, you have to deliver a great live performance – regularly.
 Being a musician isn’t like being a guy who owns a tire store, able to drive all the customers he needs inside with some pretty advertising flags outside his business on the sidewalk.
-Concerts must be performance art, fan communication performance art – everything is performance art.
+Concerts must be performance art, fan communication is also performance art – everything is performance art.
 It creates so many more opportunities to create stories, which, as we all know, are where it’s at in marketing these days.